 Learn about common terms encountered when working with Web Map Service (WMS), such as layers, capabilities documents, and WMS servers.

 To create a WMS map, search the WMS database for useful servers and layers, request the most recent data of an interesting layer, and display the data.

 The WMS Database released with the Mapping Toolbox includes over 1,000 stored WMS servers and over 100,000 layers.
 You can search this database for specific fields.

-Refine your search by text or geographic limits to quickly fine the most relevant layers.
+Refine your search by text or geographic limits to quickly find the most relevant layers.

-This example shows how to synchronize your layer with the WMS source server.
+This example shows how to synchronize a layer found in the WMS Database with the WMS source server.

 This example shows how to save your favorite layers for easy access in the future.

 This example shows how to explore other layers in a WMS server.

 This example shows how to search for layers by using your Web browser.